Flyclops/oauth/README.md

 WARNING: This fork is meant to work behind an SSL-terminated load balancer that subsequently passes the request on as HTTP instead of HTTPS.
 Both the protocol and the method have been selectively statically set.
+Further, the timestamp `secondsSinceSignature` check has been extended to 24 hours.

 THIS FORK WILL NOT WORK IN A TYPICAL HOSTING ENVIRONMENT.
 Instead, use the original here: [github.com/mrjones/oauth](github.com/mrjones/oauth)